 The state will make payments based on a negotiated payment schedule.
-Each billing must consist of an invoice and progress report.
+Each billing must consist of an invoice (with detail of services provided) and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.